yuliu625/Simulate-the-Prisoners-Dilemma-with-Agents/README.md

 - Logging.
 I implement my own logging and bind it to `manager`.
 However, `ClosureAgent` could be used here, or perhaps there are other better implementations.

 ## How to use
+### 1. Perform the configuration
+Set up the `_model_client.py`, `game_request.py`, `manager_config.py`, `participant_config.py` files in the `configs` package.
+- `_model_client.py`
+  Other autogen supported model clients can be customized.
+Requires a custom factory method.
+- `game_request.py`
+  Change the game settings.
+Mainly the number of round the experiment runs.
+It is also possible to massively change all relevant prompt templates.
+- `manager_config.py`
+  Modify the game rule, the number of participants, the result storage path.
+- `participant_config.py`
+  Change the underlying LLM of the participants, their identities, and the way they make inferences.
+Without modification, all settings will be configured as default.
+All `kwargs` that are set to `None` by default can be customized.
+### 2. Run the experiment
+Run `run_a_game.py`.
+You can see the output of the run process in the terminal.
+The results of the experiment are stored in the directory specified in the previous step.

 ##